popoloni/covid19/README.md

 Our study suggests to continue to stay quarantined until end of May in order to avoid the COVID-19 spread.
 Italian people will be making genuine sacrifices staying lock down for about three months but this is the only solution our models suggest.
 We hope for the rapid discovery of a vaccine that can change this scenario but it is unrealistic to happen within three months.

-The graphs on this article have been calculated based on Italina Protezione Civile data until 4 April 2020.
+The graphs on this article have been calculated based on Italian Protezione Civile data until 4 April 2020.
 Graphs will be regularly updated when new data are available running the [code in the repository](R/covid-19.R).

 ### A special thanks to
 1. Song, P. X., Wang, L., Zhou, Y., He, J., Zhu, B., Wang, F., ... & Eisenberg, M. (2020).
 An epidemiological forecast model and software assessing interventions on COVID-19 epidemic in China. medRxiv.